 The best floorplan for us aging adults is a flat one.
 The less hazard for tripping, the better.
 Try to eliminate the using the stairs in your home if you aren’t confident you’ll make it to the top.

-Like I’ve said in a past post, I’m an advocate for using the stairs to get some exercise in for the day, but if it means risking injury, just avoid them.
+Like I’ve said in a past post, we’re advocates for using the stairs to get some exercise in for the day, but if it means risking injury, just avoid them.

 Last but Certainly Not Least

 The bathroom.
 The easiest place of all to experience a fall.
-Bathroom changes to help you prevent falling are obvious, but I still feel obligated to mention them.
+Bathroom changes to help you prevent falling are obvious, but we still feel obligated to mention them.